BX Trianguli: Characteristics

 This system is composed of two red dwarfs, which have an ultra-short period of just 0.1926 day hours and a separation of 1.33 solar radii, or two and a half times the distance to the Moon.
 This orbit is one of the shortest known among main sequence stars.
 The primary star, named BX Trianguli A, has a mass equivalent to 58% the solar mass and a radius equivalent to 60% of the solar radius, while the secondary BX Trianguli B is smaller, at 28% and 27% of the solar mass and radius respectively.
 BX Trianguli has a semi-detached configuration, with the "A" component being distorted due to gravitational interactions with its partner.

 There is a star that could be bound to this system, called USNO-B1 1233−0046425, at roughly 3500 astronomical units of distance.

 Planetary system

 A circumbinary planet was discovered after analysis of eclipse timing variations by a high school student and his teacher.
-After ruling out alternative expanations for the eclipse timing variations, the two discoverers found that they are caused by a seven-Jupiter-mass planet at a separation of 4.5 AU, with an orbital eccentricity of 0.4.
+After ruling out alternative explanations for the eclipse timing variations, the two discoverers found that they are caused by a seven-Jupiter-mass planet at a separation of 4.5 AU, with an orbital eccentricity of 0.4.
 The findings were published in 2024 at the American Association of Variable Star Observers's 113th Annual Meeting.